 - at least one of the security methods for authentication and authorization, and related security mechanisms.

-In a centralized deployment as defined in 3GPP TS 23.222 [25], where the CAPIF core function and API provider domain functions are co-located, the interactions between the CAPIF core function and API provider domain functions may be independent of CAPIF-3/3e, CAPIF-4/4e and CAPIF-5/5e reference points.
+In a centralized deployment as defined in 3GPP TS 23.222 [25], where the CAPIF Core Function and API provider domain functions are co-located, the interactions between the CAPIF Core Function and API provider domain functions may be independent of CAPIF-3/3e, CAPIF-4/4e and CAPIF-5/5e reference points.

-When CAPIF is used with a VAE service, the VAE server shall register all the features for northbound APIs in the CAPIF Core Function.
+When CAPIF is used with a VAE service, the VAE Server shall register all the features for northbound APIs in the CAPIF Core Function.

 * * * * Next changes * * * *